hereisderek/CP65S/README.md

 5. ~~https://www.tonymacx86.com/threads/guide-laptop-backlight-control-using-applebacklightinjector-kext.218222/page-89#post-1575595~~

-6. All known Mac OS 10.13 issues have been fixed on version (1.1.1)[https://github.com/1and1get2/CP65S/releases/tag/1.1.1]  (battery, graphic, wifi)
+6. Unable to turn bluetooth on&off (no solution just yet)

+7. rebooting from windows may mute headphone jack output (line out still work fine, may need the help of EAPD-Codec-Commander)

-7. You tell me.
+8. You tell me.
 Any bug report is welcomed

 -------